ctmm-initiative/ctmmweb/inst/app/help/9_work_report.md

-### Session
+### Save Cache
-- `Save Session` will save input data, cached calculation results into a zip.
-The zip can be uploaded by `Load Session` button in `import` page.
+- `Save Cache` will save input data, cached calculation results and work report into a zip.
+The zip can be uploaded by `Load Cache` button in `import` page.

 ### Report
 - If app is running locally, `Preview Report` will compile current recordings into a html report, and open it in a new browser window.